Youngwolf1810/Kaustav-blog/content/blogs/19-12-20/index.md

       attached to the **global scope**(the *'window'* object).They can be reinitialized any no. of times and are hoisted.

-- **let:** variables declared with 'let' are a little more strict.**Reinitialization of these variables are stricly 'NO NO!' and will result in SyntaxError**.Also these variables are not attached to the global scope but in a separate scope alltogether(also referres to as the 'block scope').
+- **let:** variables declared with 'let' are a little more strict.**Redeclaration of these variables are stricly 'NO NO!' and will result in SyntaxError**.Also these variables are not attached to the global scope but in a separate scope alltogether(also referres to as the 'block scope').

 - **const:** This is pretty much similar to 'let' only.Only that,unlike 'let' variables which can be initialized later,**'const' variables must be initialized at the time of declaration only and can't be reinitialized**.This is also not present int the global scope but in a different scope like 'let'.

 <figure>
   <img
-  src="./images/let+const.png"
+  src="./images/letnconst.png"
   alt="let and const variables">
   <figcaption style="text-align:center;">let and const variables</figcaption>
 </figure>